-This post describes steps one can take to create a live kernel dump file in Windows 11.
+This post describes creating a live kernel dump file in Windows 11.

 Windows kernel live dump allows you to gather data to troubleshoot an abnormal situation while the computer continues to operate.
 It captures a consistent snapshot of kernel memory and saves them to a dump file for further research.

 Kernel live dump reduces downtime compared to a bug check for “non-fatal” but high-impact failures and hangs.
 It is also used when it is possible to recover the OS to a known good state.